-Attending youth group should feel more like a family reunion rather than an individual event that happens midweek.
-This week, seek out a peer to encourage and tell them you are glad they are a part of the family of God.
-If you feel led to, pray for them right then.
+The corporate gathering of God's family should feel more like a weekly family reunion than an individual event.
+This week, seek out someone to encourage and tell them you are glad they are part of God's family with you.
+Pray for them on the spot when you connect with them.